Most library databases comprise journals and articles, which is why CSU Library calls them Journal Databases.

-Please note: If you come across an article record in Primo Search where the link to full-text does not work, please contact the Library, to report this and get help in locating the full article.
+Please note: If you come across an article record in Primo Search where the link to full-text does not work, please notify the Library using the Report broken link to the Library link.

 In the same way that you can use Primo Search to find journal articles, you can also use Google Scholar.
 Again, you can use Google Scholar to find the articles, and then follow the links to access the full articles in databases.

 BUT ... you should EITHER:

 If you do this, your Google Scholar results list will show which articles are held by CSU Library, and there will be a Find it at CSU link to the article in the database where it is held:

 As mentioned at left, many databases contain a combination of citation-only records, and records with full-text attached.
 Very often, a database will have some citation-only records, and some full-text items, from the same journal.
 This is because CSU’s online subscription might be for only a certain date-range of the journal.